faskowit/multiAtlasTT/README.md

 # multiAtlasTT (Beta)
 _Multi-Atlas Transfer Tools for Neuroimaging (maTT)_

 Given a completed FreeSurfer _recon-all_ directoy, these scripts can transfer an atlas (.annot file; also called a 'parcellation') in fsaverage space to subject space, in both volume (nifti) and surface (.annot) format.
 Therefore, using these tools one can obtain multiple parcellations in the subject space (in addition to the Desikan-Killiany and Destrieux parcellations that recon-all usually constructs<sup>1</sup>).
-The major part of the label transfer script was written by the [CJNeuroLab](https://cjneurolab.org/2016/11/22/hcp-mmp1-0-volumetric-nifti-masks-in-native-structural-space/).
+The major part of the label transfer script was adapted from scripts written by the [CJNeuroLab](https://cjneurolab.org/2016/11/22/hcp-mmp1-0-volumetric-nifti-masks-in-native-structural-space/).
 The goal of these tools is to make fitting multiple atlases a piece of cake.
 Have fun!

 This project is in *beta*; work is ongoing.
 Please feel free to comment via issue/pull request.

+#### maTT2 update
+We have now added functionality to use FreeSurfer [gaussian classifier surface atlas](https://surfer.nmr.mgh.harvard.edu/fswiki/SurfaceLabelAtlas) (.gcs) files to label individual subjects.
+These files are large, so they are hosted in a Figshare repository here: https://doi.org/10.6084/m9.figshare.5998583.v1

+The gcs files were created by running the Mindboggle 101 brains (http://dx.doi.org/10.7910/DVN/HMQKCK) through FreeSurfer _recon-all_ (versions 5.3 and 6.0) and creating individually labeled atlases using the maTT functionality.
+For each atlas, were created a gaussian classifer surface atlas using the 101 Mindboggle subjects.
+We have provided an example script for this creation process (``maTT2_caLabelTrain_example.sh``).

+An advantage of using the maTT2 functionality is that it takes much less time.
+Additionally, the maTT2-derived atlases seem to contain smoother borders between parcellated regions.

 ## Prerequities